NYPL/dgx-react-footer/README.md

 ```

 ### Production Mode
-We use Webpack to fire off a hot-reloading development server.
-This allows for continous code changes without the need to refresh your browser.
+We use Webpack to fire off a production server.

 ```sh
 $ npm run babel-build // Builds dist path & files